|

 version of

 Word that you are using.
-The Microsoft Word newsgroups
+The Microsoft Word forums

-versions of Word, spread across eight operating systems.
+versions of Word, spread across multiple operating systems.
 What are you using?

 It is sometimes impossible to answer unless you provide the version of Word